 For the purposes of this article, the board may act in reliance on a certificate or report by the Auditors or the board’s own bona fide calculation of the amount of the Adjusted Share Capital and Reserves and/or moneys borrowed at any time and if in consequence, the limit hereinbefore contained is inadvertently exceeded, an amount of borrowed moneys equal to the excess may be disregarded until the expiration of three months after the date on which by reason of a determination of the Auditors or otherwise the Directors become aware that such a situation has or may have arisen.

 A certificate or report by the Auditors for the time being of the Company as to the amount of the Adjusted Share Capital and Reserves or the amount of moneys borrowed or to the effect that any limit imposed by this article has not or will not be exceeded at any particular time or times shall be conclusive evidence of such amount or fact for the purposes of this article.

-DELEGATION OF BOARD'S POWERS

 Power to change the name of the Company

 The board may change the name of the Company.

+DELEGATION OF BOARD'S POWERS

 Delegation to individual directors